 Interpersonal difficulties between the student and field educator and/or other agency staff can undermine effective work, motivation and confidence and, as such, need to be discussed and addressed in a constructive and mature manner using conflict resolution and negotiation skills.

 Both the student and field educator are responsible for identifying problems if they do occur, to initiate open discussion and to negotiate changes in the teaching/learning experience to achieve a mutually satisfying resolution.
-This process of clarifying issues, formulating ideas and plans and developing new insights can be a constructive one, advancing the learning and teaching opportunities of the placement.
+UTAS FEO's are available to assist students and agencies to manage this process.

-The University of Tasmania social work program seeks to establish professional and collegial relationships and effective placement arrangements that are beneficial to students, field educators, agencies and the University.
-The social work program is committed to:
+University of Tasmania values and appreciates the connection and relationships that we have with our community sector.
+The social work program seeks to establish professional and collegial relationships that support placement arrangements which are beneficial to students, organisations and the University.
+We are committed to:

 - engaging and consulting with agencies about placement arrangements;